Oregon School Board candidate forum set for March 26

-The Oregon Observer, in partnership with Oregon Community Access, will host a candidate forum ahead of a contested race for two Oregon School Board seats.
+The Fitchburg Star, in partnership with Oregon Community Access, will host a candidate forum ahead of a contested race for two Oregon School Board seats.

 The virtual forum will be held from 5-6:30 p.m.
 Friday, March 26.
 Viewers can access the forum on OCA, which will broadcast the forum on its website and over Facebook Live.